dawzee/git-ticket/doc/model.md

 Instead of storing the final bug data directly, we store a series of edit `Operation`s.

-Note: In git-bug internally it is a golang struct, but in the git repo it is stored as JSON, as seen later.
+Note: In git-ticket internally it is a golang struct, but in the git repo it is stored as JSON, as seen later.

 These `Operation`s are aggregated in an `OperationPack`, a simple array.
 An `OperationPack` represents an edit session of a bug.
 We store this pack in git as a git `Blob`; that consists of a string containing a JSON array of operations.
 One such pack -- here with two operations -- might look like this: